-Where places have been entered in the State Register of Heritage Places, the City must also seek, and is bound by, the advice of the Heritage Council or the State Heritage Office.
+Where places have been entered in the State Register of Heritage Places, the City must also seek, and is bound by, the advice of the Heritage Council or the Department of Planning Lands and Heritage.
 In these cases additional conditions may be applied in order to achieve an appropriate conservation outcome.

-4.0 Key Features/Elements
+5.0 Key Features/Elements